ionic-team/ionic-docs/docs/intro/vscode-extension.md

   />
 </head>

 The Ionic Visual Studio Code extension helps you perform various functions that are common to developing an Ionic app, all without leaving your VS Code window.
-You can install the [extension on the Visul Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ionic.ionic).
+You can install the [extension on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ionic.ionic).
 Once you have the extension installed, you'll see the Ionic logo in the activity bar.

 ## Create a New Project